 Background and Context

 Sometimes there's a clear reason to study something outside your usual remit, and that's often to provide background or context to your work.
 For instance, if studying religion, it may be useful to take a history module on a particular era - like the Renaissance, or an module in art history to better understand idols, and so forth.
-You might even want to try out a
+You might even want to try out a new language

 !
 In cases like these the benefit is clear, it's easy to justify and you'll almost certainly have no issue getting involved in the course.
 It's well worth looking into things like this, since having a broader knowledge of the background of something you're specialising in can come in handy, and open up paths of interest that you may never otherwise have discovered.